 Many UC Davis undergraduate and graduate courses are available to the public on a space-available basis through the Open Campus Program at UC Davis Extension.
-This is also known as concurrent enrollment.
 Enrollment requires the instructor's signature on the Open Campus enrollment form.
 Students submit the enrollments in person at the Extension office on or after the first day of instruction.

 Open Campus students requesting enrollment in Chemistry 2A or 2AH or Mathematics 12, 16A and 021A must satisfy qualifying or placement requirements; see Prerequisites, Placement Exams and Auditions.
 There may be other college, division, or department restrictions on Open Campus enrollments, including timing of acceptance signature, so please check with your department if you have questions about a specific course.